Author: Ameeba

 Conceptual Example Code

-The following is a conceptual example of how the vulnerability might be exploited.
-Please note that this is a simplified representation and the actual exploit could be more complex.
+The following is a conceptual example of how this vulnerability might be exploited.
+Assume that the attacker sends a malicious HTTP request to the targeted endpoint.

 Host: target.example.com